swiftlang/swift-source-compat-suite/README.md

 }
 ~~~

-The `commit` field specifies a commit hash to pin the repository to.
-It's
+The `compatibility` field contains a list of version dictionaries, each
+containing a Swift version and a commit.
+Commits are checked out before
+building a project in the associated Swift version compatibility mode.
+The
-contained inside a `compatibility` field which specifies the version of Swift
+Swift version is the earliest version of Swift known to compile the project at
-the commit is known to compile against.
-Multiple commits compatible with
+the given commit.
+The goal is to have multiple commits at different points in a
-different versions of Swift can be specified.
+project's history that are compatible with all supported Swift version
+compatibility modes.

 The `platforms` field specifies the platforms that can be used to build the
 project.
 Linux and Darwin can currently be specified.